Ndubito/Ndubito/README.md

 name: Nathan Achar
 located_in: Nairobi, Kenya
 current_job: Student
-education:[Bachelors in  Informatics and Compputer Science]
+education:[Bachelors in  Informatics and Computer Science]
 company: N/A

 fields_of_interest: